 Happy Creative 2016

-2015 was a good year creatively, I pushed my illustrations and drawings last year, much of which was helped by reading a self help book at the start of the Year.
+2015 was a good year creatively, I pushed my illustrations and drawings last year, much of which was helped by reading a self-help book at the start of the Year.

 Choose Yourself written by James Altucher, The book put forward many ideas on how to be more productive one of which was to write down 10 ideas a day, which I have adopted.
 Writing down 10 ideas day helped strengthen the way I thought up ideas, some ideas worked really well and others were cannon fodder.

 2014 and 2013 were difficult years for me creatively and personally, I had a lot of challenges to overcome personally such as relationships and creativity.
 The key thing which turned much of my challenges around was focusing on my creativity.
-I focused on my strengths which was drawing, I focused on drawing everyday, once I found my rhythm which was drawing maps.
+I focused on my strengths which were drawing, I focused on drawing every day, once I found my rhythm which was drawing maps.
 I started to gain interest which translated into commissions, Clients such as San Miguel, Citroen and Crabtree and Evelyn to name but a few.